tilleul/apple2/applesoft/nfs/calculations/01_use_addition_instead_of_mul2.md

 And when you're multiplying by 2, it's faster to use the addition counterpart.

-This is **always** true if what you want to do is ``A=2*B`` and that you use variables and replace hardcoded constants with variables (see section [Use variables as placeholders for constant values](#1-use-variables-as-placeholders-for-constant-values)).
+This is **always** true if what you want to do is ``A=2*B`` and that you use variables and replace hardcoded constants with variables.
 If you don't, you might get mitigated results.

 Demonstration: